What is a house church?

 - Sharing pertinent works of art

 - Encouraging some to loosen up and others to get serious

-- Facilitating biblical exploration
+- Facilitating biblical exploration by asking good questions

 - Leading in prayer

 - Providing practical items like toilet paper and candles

 - Sharing the dreams and excitement of the youthful ones